salvia-kit/salvia-kit/contributing.md

 8. Click on `Compare and pull request` to view changes
 9. Then click on `create pull request`

-## To Add a new dashboard
+## Add a new dashboard

-You can add a dashboard, but it involves several steps to follow.
+Adding a new dashboard, involves several steps to follow.

 - Please respect the versioning. (if the last dashboard has the name dashboard-v8, yours will have the next number).

-- Please respect file structure by referring to the documentation of the other dashboards to facilitate the writing of the documentation.
+- Please respect file structure by referring to the documentation of the other dashboards to facilitate the writing of the new dashboard's documentation.

-- You must do it for these four technologies.<p style="padding-left: 10px; font-weight: bold">React (create-react-app)</p><p style="padding-left: 10px; font-weight: bold">Next.js (create-next-app)</p><p style="padding-left: 10px; font-weight: bold">Vue (vite.js)</p><p style="padding-left: 10px; font-weight: bold">Nuxt.js (create-nuxt-app)</p>
+- You have to do it for these four variants.<p style="padding-left: 10px; font-weight: bold">React (create-react-app)</p><p style="padding-left: 10px; font-weight: bold">Next.js (create-next-app)</p><p style="padding-left: 10px; font-weight: bold">Vue (vite.js)</p><p style="padding-left: 10px; font-weight: bold">Nuxt.js (create-nuxt-app)</p>

-If you can't do this for these 4 techno's, you can only do it for one techno and the rest will be developed by me or by other voluntary contributors.
+If you can't do it for these 4 variants, you can only do it for one, two or three variants and the rest will be developed by voluntary contributors.

 This way you will be added as a member of the organization, so you will have the right to create these repositories.

-At the end of this, the dashboard will finally be added in the website.
+When it's all over, the dashboard will finally be added in the website.